Baileys Cupcakes

 - 2 tsp good quality vanilla extract

-- 4 cups all-purpose flour fluffed, spooned, and leveled
+- 3 cups cake flour fluffed, spooned, and leveled (367 grams) I used Swans Down

 For the Mocha Buttercream: